Dr Steve Prince (BSc, PhD) - research

 Current projects focus on:

-- The interaction of scaffold proteins and ion channels in neurons.
+- The interaction of scaffold proteins and ion channels in excitable membranes.

 - Proteins from the outer membranes of pathogenic bacteria.